opencadc/caom2/torkeep/README.md

 {collection name}.obsIdentifierPrefix = ivo://opencadc.org/
 ```
 would transform a Plane.uri `caom:CFHT/123456p` into publisherID `ivo://opencadc.org/CFHT?123456p`.

+The _validationPolicy_ specifies a secondary configuration file to configure the validation of observations in the
+collection.
+See [ValidationPolicy](ValidationPolicy.md) for details.

 Not implemented yet: _proposalGroup_ (optional, default: false) is a boolean flag which indicates whether CAOM
 read access grant(s) are generated to allow the proposal group to access CAOM metadata and/or data (if needed